 As you age, you will likely have more assets than when you first created your trust.
-If these assets aren’t included in the trust, however, the court would have to decide what happens to your property through the lengthy, and often expensive, probate process.
-It is recommended to amend your trust whenever you gain a new asset like an inheritance, investment, or real estate property.
+If you don’t include these assets in the trust, however, the court would have to decide what happens to your property through the lengthy, and often expensive, probate process.
+Also, we recommend to amend your trust whenever you gain a new asset like an inheritance, investment, or real estate property.
 This will maximize the protection of your assets and help your loved ones avoid potential legal disputes.
 You should also alter your trust if you have assets to remove, like an old home or bank account.

 You Need to Add or Remove a Spouse

-If you have experienced a change in your marital status since your trust was established, it’s time to review your document with a qualified attorney.
-An ex-spouse will need to be removed from the trust, or they could inherit the assets when you pass away.
-If you have remarried and you want to ensure that your new spouse is protected, they should be added as a beneficiary.
-Failing to take these steps could mean that your assets could be distributed in a way that you wouldn’t have wanted.
+Did you establish a trust with your last partner and now that situation is different?
+If so, you need to review your document with a qualifying attorney.
+You’ll need to remove that ex-spouse will from the trust, or they could inherit the assets when you pass away.
+If you have remarried and you want to ensure that you protect your new spouse.
+Add them as a beneficiary.
+Not taking these steps would result in distribution of your assets in a way you wouldn’t want.

 You’ve Moved to a New State